 This requires reflection on a whole lot of things – which can be a daunting and exhausting task, but we will go through it together.
 It is an important (almost indispensable) step to take and looking back at my own experience, it is about knowing why you are getting started with the gym/fitness and where you are starting from.
-Being honest with yourself, about your intentions, is a great approach.
+Being honest with yourself, especially about your intentions, is essential.

 It can help, but this should probably not be used as your main source of confidence.
-You could end up disappointed if you put all your eggs in one basket and it does not fulfil you the way you wanted.
-For me, I was always intrigued by bodybuilding and was hooked straight away by the sport…I just had a gut feeling that I wanted to get started after watching movie stars like Arnold Schwarzenneger.
+You could end up disappointed if you put all your eggs in one basket and be left unfulfilled.
+For me, I was always intrigued by bodybuilding and was hooked straight away – I just had a gut feeling that I wanted to get started after watching movie stars like Arnold Schwarzenegger.

 But I also wanted to be stronger because I was a skinny kid and had insecurities about it.
 In the long term, I think it can’t just be a way to heal or mask insecurities, it has to be something you also feel you will enjoy.
-This is why if I had to restart everything, I would ask myself the following questions – which I would advise you to ask yourself too:
+It’s not just about being less skinny, it’s about finding something enjotyable and fulfilling in the positive change – of becoming stronger, overcoming obstacles, and building character.

 - Why do I want to get started with the gym?

 - What do I want to get out of it?

 Will this help me the way I think it will?

 What is the least I could achieve and be happy?